einbahnstrasse/MUS218A-Soundscapes-FA2025/index.md

 </tbody>
 </table>
 </div>

 _For a detailed list of assignments, points, and deadlines, see the [GRADING TAB.](/MUS218A-Soundscapes-FA2025/grading/){:target="_blank"}_

+### 6.1 Creative Exploration and Freedom

+Electronic music has always thrived outside the rigid confines of pre-determined stylistic, genre, and aesthetic classifications.
+Popular and Classical idioms represent just a _small fraction of possible approaches_ to the abstract and limitless potential of carefully crafted and _designed sound_.
+In this course, _strive to avoid letting any such idioms dominate your project work_.
+While you are welcome and encouraged to draw inspiration from these traditions, our focus is not on faithfully reproducing any of them — whether that means adhering strictly to pop song forms or using a synthesizer to “imitate” an orchestra or a sonata.
+The history of this music teaches us that it has always been a site of experimentation, invention, and reimagining, often pioneered by those who saw and heard the world differently — especially those from marginalized backgrounds.

+The expectation here is twofold: first, that you **engage with the new practices and techniques we study**, and second, that you **challenge yourself to produce work you might not be allowed (or inclined) to make in other settings**.
+The truth is there are very few opportunities in life to be rewarded for this level of aesthetic risk-taking.
+Think of this class as a laboratory where you are free to step outside familiar frameworks and create something you’ve never attempted before.
+Your projects should demonstrate openness and an experimental and free spirit when it comes to creating and shaping sound material — whether that means creating your first granular etude, your first experiences with multichannel sound, or even just using a sampler in an unconventional way.
+Despite that we study works and artists in this class who are known for their reinforcement of certain aesthetic norms, it should be understood that a remix project of the type described in _A Remix Manifesto_, for example, would be inappropriate as a final statement in this class.
+But then so would a project that treats a synthesizer (which can do anything we want if we design it carefully) as an acoustic instrument producing the highly predictable pure tones and typical patterns of an acoustic instrument.

+As you develop material for your project, feel free to check in with me about the direction you're heading in, or any ideas that you feel strongly or weary about.
+A discussion and reflection can usually provide clarity in this area.
+You can even welcome feedback from your classmates as well, if you wish.

 ## 7. Student Services